By Tim Lambert

 Stalingrad was a huge military defeat for the Germans but it was also a great psychological blow.
 Until then the Germans were amazingly successful but Stalingrad destroyed the myth of German invincibility.
 It also gave new hope to the conquered people of Europe.
 It was now obvious that Germany might lose the war.
 Meanwhile, the Russians attacked further north and they recaptured the cities of Kursk, Rostov, and Kharkiv.
 However, the Germans then rallied and in March they recaptured Kharkiv.

 If Hitler had any sense he would have made a compromise peace with the Russians and cut his losses.
 However, Hitler was determined to try and regain the upper hand.
 On 5 July 1943, Operation Citadel was launched: German troops north and south of Kursk advanced to try and capture the city in a pincer movement.
-However, the Russians were well prepared and by 12 July the German advance was at a standstill.
-The Russians then advanced and they gradually pushed the Germans back.
+However, the Soviets were well prepared and by 12 July the German advance was at a standstill.
+The Soviets then advanced and they gradually pushed the Germans back.
 On 23 August 1943, the Russians took Kharkiv again.
 On 25 September they took Smolensk and on 6 November 1943 Kyiv.
 The Germans were increasingly outnumbered and their situation steadily deteriorated.

 Meanwhile, on 10 July 1943, the Western Allies landed in Sicily.
 On 11 August the Germans began to evacuate to Italy.
 The last Germans left on 16 August 1943